franleplant/require-less/README.md

 ## Notes

-- This transform will not work when setting `browserify.transform` in `package.json` due to its nature
+- This transform will not work when setting `browserify.transform` in `package.json` due to its nature.
+- This transform does not work with Watchify yet, pull request welcome.

 ## Thanks to